 On June 13, 2014, the facility submitted PTI application, 51-08C, to increase the yearly coal throughput limit, permanently remove the heat input restrictions, modify/remove emission limits, and modify a variety of recordkeeping and reporting conditions.
 The permit evaluation form states that it is a major modification under PSD for NOx and greenhouse gases.
 This permit replaced 71-13 and 51-08.
 The permit was issued in November 2014.
 71-13 was a temporary permit to suspend the daily and annual heat input limits on the battery.
+PTI 77-17 was issued for the temporary controlled degassing of existing Tank 37.
+A permit was obtained because the facility could not adequately demonstrate that the activity met all of the criteria for an exemption.
+The activity was completed on October 13, 2017 and the permit has been voided.

 The whole coke making facility is incorporated as Section 7 of the United States Steel Great Lakes Works (USSGLW) Renewable Operating Permit (ROP) Number 199600132d.
 However, USSGLW and EES submitted a request in December 2012 to administratively split the ROP into two documents.
 This process has started as the USSGLW ROP renewal has gone through public comment and does not contain conditions related to EES.
 EES was assigned a separate SRN, P0408, and reports annual emissions in MAERS under this SRN.
+The ROP has not been renewed to include PTI 51-08C.

-Facility submitted the attached HAP analysis as part of the ROP renewal.
-It is attached for informational purposes.
-For 2015, 25 tons of benzene, 23 tons HCI, and 77 tons aggregate HAPs were emitted.
-Benzene and HCI emissions are primarily emitted from the underfire stack and the COG flare.
+Facility submitted a HAP analysis as part of the ROP renewal.
+Benzene and HCI are the main HAP's emitted; primarily from the underfire stack and the COG flare.